 Are You Allowed to Make Alterations?

-If you don’t like the color of the walls or you’d like to replace the counters, ask for permission.
-Some landlords will allow you to make any alterations you want as long as you leave the place in the same condition as you found it, but some are more strict when it comes to even the slightest changes.
-You need to ask.
+If you don’t like the color of the walls or you’d like to replace the counters, it would be best to ask for permission.
+Some landlords will allow you to make any alterations you want as long as you leave the apartment in the same condition as you found it, but some are more strict when it comes to even the small changes.
+This may even cost you your security deposit and more.
+You need to ask in person before you decide to authorize the agreement

 Before Renting an Apartment, Make a Comparison and Choose the Best Offer

-Before you hire packing services, you need to be sure you’ve found a place that fits all your requirements.
-Thus, it is advisable to compare several apartments and weigh the pros and cons of choosing each of them to be sure you have made the right decision.
+Before you hire packing services, you need to be sure you’ve found an apartment that fits all your requirements.
+Thus, it is advisable to take time to compare several apartments and weigh the pros and cons of choosing each of them to be sure you have made the best decision.
 Once you put your name on the dotted line, there’s no turning back.
-Pick the best offer to be happy in your new home and then you can start developing packing strategies for moving and start looking for boxes and packing supplies.
+Pick the best offer to be happy in your new home, and don’t be afraid to go into every small detail and then you can start developing packing strategies for moving and start looking for boxes and packing supplies.

 Before Filling out the Rental Application, Check Your Own Credit History